 Figure 3.
 A sample of the data sets used by Proofpoint machine learning.

 Just having data isn’t enough, though.
-Even with outstanding data, the data must be mobilized to create leading ML models.
+Even with outstanding data, the data must be mobilised to create leading ML models.
 The process around Proofpoint machine learning is another key success factor for ML at scale.
 It boils down to having good solutions for the following problems, or questions:

 - How quickly can we train and deploy new models?